[PREV - OTAKU_BASE] [TOP]

 Azuma makes seemed quite a

-puzzle at a distance, where OTAKU_BASE
+puzzle at a distance-- OTAKU_BASE

-every description or summary of
+Every description or summary of

 Azuma's work makes it sound more